Bronx Felony DWI Lawyer

 The least severe DWI felony is a second-offense conviction which is a Class E felony.
 The penalties for this offense include up to one year in jail, a fine of up to $1,000, or both.
 Additionally, a person must pay a surcharge of up to $400, three annual $250 driver responsibility assessments, and will lose their license for at least one year.

-The most severe felony DWI charges can result when someone has at least two prior convictions for DWI or vehicular assault.
+The most severe felony DWI charges can result when someone has at least two prior convictions for drunk driving or vehicular assault.
 The maximum jail sentence increases to as many as seven years with a ten-day mandatory minimum.
 The fines also increase to as much as $10,000, and the loss of license may be permanent.
-A Bronx felony DWI lawyer could explain the potential consequences for conviction and to develop strategies designed to avoid those penalties.
+A Bronx lawyer could explain the potential consequences for a felony DWI conviction and to develop strategies designed to avoid those penalties.

 A Bronx Felony DWI Attorney Could Help